EDitt/Local_Adaptation/README.md

 Two other fitness components were analyzed in subsets of data:
 - Number of seeds
+  -
 - Germination
+  -Plants were grown from seed in 2014 and followed through reproduction
 # Independent Variables
 ## Fixed Effects
 - Soil type: Sandstone or Serpentine (2 levels)